Throwing stick: Distribution

 The ancient Egyptians used throwing sticks to hunt small game and waterfowl, as seen in several wall paintings.
 The 18th-dynasty pharaoh Tutankhamun was a known lover of duck hunting and used the throwing stick in his hunts, and a number of throwing sticks were found in the tombs of pharaohs.

 Menceys, the kings of the ancient Guanches of the Canary Islands, also used throwing batons.
 Gimel, the third letter of many Semitic alphabets, may have been named after a weapon that was either a staff sling or a throwing stick, ultimately deriving from a Proto-Sinaitic glyph based on an Egyptian hieroglyph.

+The Greeks used the lagobolon or kalaurops, which was a versatile hunting weapon.

-The Aborigines of Australia are well-known for their use of the boomerang.
-Although returning boomerangs are found in many Aboriginal cultures and will return to the user if thrown properly, the choice weapon of the Aborigines and most cultures was the heavy throwing stick, known internationally as the kylie.
+The Aboriginal peoples of Australia are well-known for their use of the boomerang.
+Although returning boomerangs are found in many Aboriginal cultures and will return to the user if thrown properly, the choice weapon of the Indigenous Australian peoples and most cultures was the heavy throwing stick, known internationally as the kylie.
 It was primarily used to kill kangaroos, wallabies, and emus from afar, though it could also be swung like a club.

 Some Native American tribes such as the Hopi, as well as all southern California tribes, utilized the throwing stick to hunt rabbits and occasionally deer.

+The Tamil people of the Indian subcontinent use valaris made from either wood, ivory, or metal as both a melee and throwing weapon.

 The throwing stick was also one of the first weapons used by European stone age people to hunt.

 Stone carvings in Brittany, France have been found depicting throwing sticks.

 Though originally designed for hunting and survival, the throwing stick can be used as a weapon in human conflicts, though the heavy non-returning boomerang was the only variant ever to become truly effective against a human opponent.